ortegask1598/QuizApp-with-React/README.md

 # QuizApp-with-React
-A Quiz app by using react Hooks
+Quiz app by using react Hooks